SerraKD/glimpse-of-future/README.md

 ![Image of invalid input text]()

 > In the flow chart, all user inputs are asked right after the welcome text.
 While writing the code I changed that into asking the input whenever it was needed because it logically made more sense and seemed more suitable to the game.

-> In the beginning, I created a one big nested loop the get all user inputs.
-Even though it functioned, it became too complex and difficult to read, so I separated it into three different functions age, nickname, and relationship.
-> Later on, Because all three functions were getting and returning user data, I created a Class for User and added the functions as methods into the class.

 #### Age